Foreign Exchange Rates

 Generally, if the supply of currency increases faster than demand, then its value will fall; likewise, the value of currency will increase if the demand increases faster than the supply.

 The supply of a nation's currency is influenced by that nation's monetary authority, which is usually its central bank, which closely monitors economic activity to keep money supply at a level appropriate to achieve its economic goals.
-If the supply of money increases faster than the economy, then the result will be inflation, causing the value of the currency to decline and domestic prices to rise; whereas if the money supply grows more slowly than the economy, economic growth can slow, causing rising unemployment.
+If the money supply increases faster than the economy, then inflation rises, causing the value of the currency to decline and domestic prices to rise; whereas if the money supply grows more slowly than the economy, economic growth can slow, causing rising unemployment.

 FX Market and Investment Returns